 To help you sync files between Windows Servers, I will show you two ways.
 The first one is to synchronize files via built-in tool DFS Replication.
 The second one is to make use of Windows Server Backup software to sync files.

-Synchronize files between Windows Server using DFS Replication
+Method 1: Synchronize files between Windows Server using DFS Replication

 What is Windows Server DFS Replication?

 Windows Server DFS replication is one of role services in the File and Storage Services role.
 This technology was first introduced in Windows Server 2003 R2.
-And this technology in later Windows Server including Windows Server 2008/2008 R2/2012 have a continuous improvement.
+And this technology in later Windows Server including Windows Server 2008/2008 R2/2012 has a continuous improvement.
 So you can use DFS files/folders replication among Windows Server 2003 R2/2008/2008 R2/2012.

 With DFS Replication, you can efficiently replicate files or folders across multiple servers and sites.
 And it uses a compression algorithm known as remote differential compression (RDC) to detect changes to the data in a file, then enables DFS Replication to replicate only the changed file blocks rather than the entire file.